Necessary Production Reports for a Garment Factory

 In this industry, line supervisors are very smart to tell you numbers to show good line performance and hide their shortfall.
-So, instead of discussion and verbal reports most of the managers believe on written and printed reports.
+So, instead of discussion and verbal reports, most of the managers believe in written and printed reports.

-To know factory’s day to day performance very well what all production and production related reports must be made and reported to higher management?
-Each factory has their own set of policies and system to run their factory.
+To know the factory’s day to day performance very well what all production and production-related reports must be made and reported to higher management?
+Each factory has its own set of policies and system to run their factory.
 So, list of production reports may vary company to company.